joshiue/cd0037-API-Development-and-Documentation-project-main/backend/README.md

 }
 ```

-Returns: any array of questions, a number of totalQuestions that met the search term and the current category string
+Returns: any array of questions, a number of totalQuestions that meet the search term and the current category

 ```{
   "questions": [